jeffwidman/bitbucket-issue-migration/README.md

                       github_repo

     A tool to migrate issues from Bitbucket to GitHub.
-    Note: The Bitbucket repository and issue tracker have to be public

     positional arguments:
       bitbucket_username    Your Bitbucket username.
 This is used only for